milafrerichs/new-mila-frerichs/content/en/propublica-freelancer.md

 Quick selection of my skills you might need:

 * Data Visualization & Maps with d3.js
+* Data Analysis with pandas, agate, OpenRefine
+* Webapplication Development with React, Svelte, Vue
+* Visualisations with datawrapper
 * Maps with OpenLayers, Leaflet, Mapbox GL.js
-* Satellite Analysis with rasterio in python
-* Webapplication Development with React, Svelte

-Would love to work with such a well-known
+Would love to work with such a great publication as ProPublica.

 [Curriculum Vitae](/cv)